Search our Site

 Those with a P/LP variant in the PALB2 gene may also benefit from discussion of BRRM with a multidisciplinary team to consider risks and benefits.

-Moderate-risk breast cancer genes, ATM, BARD1, CHEK2, RAD51C, RAD51D, where lifetime risk is 40% or less, but greater than average:1,3,17
+Moderate-risk breast cancer genes: ATM, BARD1, CHEK2, RAD51C, RAD51D, where lifetime risk is 40% or less, but greater than average:1,3,17

 Evidence is insufficient to recommend BRRM based on genetic test results alone, however with individualised risk assessment, including family history, and careful consideration with multidisciplinary consultation, RRM may be considered on a case-by-case basis.